Go to the home page

 Lambic

-A spontaneously fermented beer, which ferments thanks to the yeasts present in the air, without any human intervention, and is produced in the Brussels region.
+A spontaneously fermented beer, which ferments using yeasts present in the air, without any human intervention, and is produced in the Brussels region.

-Lambic is characterised by wild yeasts and bacteria that develop acidity and complex flavours, which vary depending on where it is brewed and whether fruit is added.
+Lambic is thus characterised by wild yeasts and bacteria that develop acidity and complex flavours, varying according to the brewing location and the addition of fruit.

 Often dry, woody and full of character.